 Whitney Portal

-While the summit of Mount Whitney may be the official southern terminus of the John Muir Trail, 210 miles from Happy Isles in Yosemite Valley, hikers still need to descend to Whitney Portal, another 11 miles.
+While the summit of Mount Whitney is the official southern terminus of the John Muir Trail - 210 miles from Happy Isles in Yosemite Valley - hikers still need to descend to Whitney Portal, another 11 miles.
 Expect to pass many hikers coming up the trail from Whitney Portal.
 The portal serves as the trailhead for day-hikers attempting to make the 22-mile round-trip hike to the summit of Mt.
 Whitney and back again to the Portal.
 It also is the jumping off location for hikers wanted to traverse the John Muir Trail from south to north.
 Because of the sharp increase in elevation from Whitney Portal to the top of Mount Whitney, most hikers prefer the north to south option which allows their bodies to acclimate to the elevation gains more gradually.

 Whitney Portal Store, Inyo National Forest, California